 CUNY colleges will have a uniform set of general education requirements known as CUNY Pathways.
 Although the courses that can be used to fulfill these requirements will differ from college to college, the basic set of requirements will be the same throughout the CUNY system, and with few exceptions any requirement that a student fulfills at one college will be considered fulfilled at any other college to which he or she transfers.
 CUNY transfer students who have completed a bachelors, AA or AS degree will be deemed to have completed CUNY Pathways.

 Effective Fall 2018 SUNY transfer students who have completed a bachelor’s, AA or AS degree or the entire 30-credit GER from SUNY will be deemed to have completed CUNY Pathways Common Core requirement.
 SUNY transfer students who completed a portion of the 30-credit GER requirement will have the completed GER credits applied to the Pathways areas as appropriate.
-SUNY GER courses may be given as equivalent or pseudo course (Example: RCEC 1000 Required Core - English Composition) credit to fulfill pathways areas per departmental directive and Baruch College policy.
+Credits will be granted with a grade "C" or better.
+There is no set credit maximum on the number of credits that may be transferred.

 How do my credits transfer?